openhwgroup/cv32e40x/docs/user_manual/source/rvfi.rst

 Compatibility
 -------------

-This chapter specifies interpretations and compatibilities to the rvfi_spec_.
+This chapter specifies interpretations and compatibilities to the [SYMBIOTIC-RVFI]_.

 **Interface Qualification**